Liposuction in Seattle

 Once this solution has been introduced into the area planned for liposuction treatment, the doctor proceeds with one of two different methods of liposuction currently approved by plastic surgeons: suction-assisted lipectomy (SAL) or ultrasonic-assisted lipectomy (UAL).

 In both methods, a tiny incision is made in as inconspicuous a place as possible.
 In SAL, a cannula (small tube) is inserted and moved back and forth beneath the skin, breaking up the fat layer and suctioning it out.
 In UAL, ultrasonic energy is used to liquefy the fat before it is suctioned out with a cannula.

 How Long Does a Liposuction Procedure Take?

 The liposuction procedure may last from one to five hours, depending on the amount of fat being removed.
 The doctor will use either local anesthesia or general anesthesia, again depending on the size of the area(s) being treated, as well as several other factors.
 We will discuss which method is best for you during your pre-operative consultation.

-After liposuction surgery, drainage tubes, compression garments and antibiotics may be needed to facilitate the healing process.
-Patients are encouraged to walk as soon as they are able, and many return to work within a few days.
+After liposuction surgery, drainage tubes, compression garments, and antibiotics may be needed to facilitate the healing process.
+Patients are encouraged to walk as soon as they are able, and many returns to work within a few days.
 Strenuous activity should be avoided for about a month.

 Results of Liposuction